mantidproject/mantid/docs/source/release/v3.14.0/framework.rst

 ##############

 - :ref:`MatchSpectra <algm-MatchSpectra>` is an algorithm that calculates factors to match all spectra to a reference spectrum.
+- :ref:`MaskNonOverlappingBins <algm-MaskNonOverlappingBins>` masks the bins that do not overlap with another workspace.

 Improvements
 ############